ArtisanGray/holberton-system_engineering-devops/0x0A-configuration_management/README.md

-A collection of Puppet files, dealing with system configuration management.
+Collection of Puppet files, dealing with system configuration management.